fluiddyn/fluidimage/doc/tutorials/tuto_piv.md

 type(result)
 ```

-This object of the class {class}`fluidimage.data_objects.piv.MultipassPIVResults` contains all the final and intermediate results of the PIV computation.
+This object of the class {class}`fluidimage.data_objects.piv.MultipassPIVResults`
+contains all the final and intermediate results of the PIV computation.

-A PIV computation is usally made in different passes (most of the times, 2 or 3).
-The pass `n` uses the results of the pass `n-1`.
+A PIV computation is usually made in different passes (most of the times, 2 or 3).
+The
+pass `n` uses the results of the pass `n-1`.

 ```{code-cell} ipython3
 [s for s in dir(result) if not s.startswith('_')]